Chris7911/dog-breeds-project/README.md

 4. (Optional) Collect more data related to the three classes to generalize the models; Find a better model architecture; Spend more time to fine-tune hyperparameters; Use other metrics like precision or recall to judge our algorithm.

-## Licensing, Authors, Acknowledgements<a name="licensing"></a>
+## Licensing, Authors, Acknowledgements <a name="licensing"></a>

 Thanks to Data Scientist Nanodegree - Udacity and its templates to follow from **Dog Breed Workspace**

-Thanks to [Arif Ul Islam](https://arifulislam-ron.medium.com/flask-web-application-to-classify-image-using-vgg16-d9c46f29c4cd) and [stack overflow](https://stackoverflow.com/questions/46785507/python-flask-display-image-on-a-html-page/46794505) help me build up my web app.
+Thanks to [Arif Ul Islam](https://arifulislam-ron.medium.com/flask-web-application-to-classify-image-using-vgg16-d9c46f29c4cd) and [StackOverflow](https://stackoverflow.com/questions/46785507/python-flask-display-image-on-a-html-page/46794505) help me build up my web app.